cjdbarlow/Part-One/key_graphs.md

 * Graph of the alveolar over inspired agent fraction versus time for various volatile agents
 * Indicates the relative speed of onset of different agents
 * Uptake of agent is proportional to solubility in blood, and therefore is in order of their blood:gas coefficients
-	* The exception is nitrous oxide, which has a faster rate of rise than desflurane despite its greater blood:gas coefficent due to the concentration effect
+	* The exception is nitrous oxide, which has a faster rate of rise than desflurane despite its greater blood:gas coefficient due to the concentration effect

 [**F<sub>A</sub>/F<sub>A0</sub>:**](inhalational-anaesthetic-agents.md#wash)